10 Good Books for Teens

 It should be obvious why this made my list of good books for teens.
 Popularity is an issue that’s important to every teen.
 This is because the parts of the brain that deal with social rewards are maturing quickly but the “control center” that’s supposed to keep everything in check hasn’t caught up yet.

-In Popular, Mitch Prinstein writes with with and charm about his research on popularity and some really interesting findings he’s made in his lab.
+In Popular, Mitch Prinstein writes with wit and charm about his research on popularity and some really interesting findings he’s made in his lab.
 I think any books about the teenage brain are good books for teens to read because it makes them more self-aware.
-If they know what their own limitations are then they can start to notice their tendencies and catch themselves.
+If you know what your own limitations are then you can start to notice your own tendencies and catch yourself.

 This book isn’t written specifically for teens, but it’s very accessible and it contains a lot of stories from when the author was a teenager himself.
 That’s why it’s on my list of good books for teens.
 This is a book that will pull teens in and fascinate them while also teaching them a few valuable lessons about how to create deep and lasting relationships for the rest of their lives.

 BONUS: Click here to listen to my full interview with Mitch Prinstein.

 If you think about it, much of a teenager’s life involves negotiating with adults for more privileges, so books about influence, dealmaking, and negotiation are really good books for teens.
 One of my favorites is Never Split the Difference, by FBI hostage negotiator Chris Voss.
 This book grabs the reader right away with exciting, high-stakes tales from real hostage situations the author was involved in, and it is packed with helpful tips.